Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Are home prices above the long-term average in Sheffield as of 2026?

-As of early 2026, Sheffield property prices are nominally higher than historical averages (as they are almost everywhere due to inflation), but in cycle terms the market looks more like a plateau than a peak.
+As of early 2026, Sheffield property prices are above their long-term nominal average simply because wages and general prices have risen over time, but in cycle terms the market looks more like a plateau than a peak because the latest year brought essentially zero growth.

 What local changes could move prices in Sheffield as of 2026?